Cambridge Nursery School is one of the schools that are maintained by Sefton Local Authority.

 When the nursery school is oversubscribed the admission criteria below is used to determine the allocation of places.
 The children are numerically scored, receiving one point for each of the criteria met, those with the highest score at the time of admission will take priority.

-Having regard to a pupil with a Statement of Special Educational Needs naming the nursery in their statement, the criteria for allocating places is listed below, if over subscription for places occurs, the children will be scored numerically.
+Having regard to a pupil with Special Educational Needs naming the nursery to professionals working with the family, the criteria for allocating places is listed below, if over subscription for places occurs, the children will be scored numerically.
 The highest score at the time of admission will take priority.

 With the exception of children with special educational needs and looked after children our children are admitted using the following criteria